clubajax/on/README.md

 Named synthetic events can be used in multiple event types described above.

-The library comes with two synthetic events prepulated: `"button"`, and `"clickoff"`.
+The library comes with two synthetic events pre-populated: `"button"`, and `"clickoff"`.

 ### `clickoff`